-Transitioning market conditions entering 2023 including inflation and economic uncertainty in key markets of a core book and rate improvements expected to continue.
-The core composition of the portfolio will broadly remain unchanged and is focused on Specialty Property and Casualty, with the introduction of Transactional Liability in 2023.
-The Syndicate's strategy is to focus on better performance and penetration of existing classes, including subclasses, and leveraging group expertise to target growth in complementary classes.
-The Syndicate believes that it has the ability to attract talent and the investments in people, policies and technology made to date will ensure the Syndicate is in position to generate satisfactory returns for its capital providers in the future.
+Divergent market conditions between Property and Casualty lines are expected to remain in 2024, with overall business remaining price adequate.
+The composition of the portfolio will largely remain unchanged and focused on Property and Specialty Casualty.
+The Syndicate strategy is to continue to focus on better performance and growth of existing classes, including subclasses which are better insulated from price volatility.
+Underwriting initiatives in 2024 include an expansion of Transactional Liability and Financial Institutions, and the launch of a new Technology Liability product.
+The Syndicate believes that it has the ability to attract talent and the investments in people, processes and technology made to date will ensure the Syndicate remains well positioned to generate satisfactory returns for its capital providers in the future.

-A. BLADES

-ACTIVE UNDERWRITER
+A. BLADES ACTIVE UNDERWRITER